 2005 – The organizers of the New York City Marathon announced they would be rewarding the female champion $130,000, that is $30,000 more than its male winner received.
 This may be the first time a sporting event ever paid more to a female than a male in the same competition.
 It is also the largest first prize for any marathon

 1968-1982 - The National organization AIAW takes the lead in women's sports

 The AIAW's first mistake is prohibiting athletic scholarships for women.
 The AIAW leaders felt scholarships would cause too many problems.
 The AIAW believed that a no scholarship rule would result in student-athletes instead of athlete -students.
 The physical educators agreed with the AIAW's "no scholarship" rule because they knew offering scholarships would require recruiting and recruiting resulted in less time teaching for the coaches.
 The AIWA focused on the female student-athlete’s education, not on athletic performance, and thus rejected the ‘win or die’ attitude of the NCAA.
 Instead, the AIAW emphasized participation in sport as the most important aspect and de-emphasized winning (Sperber, 1990).

 The AIAW's second mistake is that after realizing that their first mistake was inherently wrong and rescinding the "no scholarship" rule they chose to continue the policy of "no recruiting" for scholarships.` The AIAW policy board felt that " competition between colleges for athletes should be based on developing talent rather than on institutional purchasing power".

 The AIAW reasons for "no scholarships and no recruiting" of women athletes were noble, but history rejected those standards.
 Women Student athletes wanted equal opportunities.
-The AIAW "ideals" were dated in the past and in 1982 the organization shut their doors in 1982, and the women's program joined the much more commercial but highly successful NCAA.
+The AIAW "ideals" were dated in the past and in 1982 the organization shut their doors, and the women's program joined the much more commercial but highly successful NCAA.